 - Keep all the ingredients ready.
 Soak dates in hot water for 5 minutes.
 Peel the apple with a peeler.
 Remove the seeds.
 Chop them into cubes.

 - Puree the apple using a blender along with soaked dates without adding any water.
 For blending I use

 - Philips Avent Combined Steamer and Blender

 - Then add ¾ cup of water to it.
 Mix it well with a whisk so that no lumps are formed.
-Cook the wheat in low medium flame for 5 minutes or until the wheat gets cooked completely and becomes shiny.
-Stir it continuously while cooking otherwise it may stick to the vessel.
-Once its cooked add pureed apples and jaggery powder (if using).
+Cook the wheat in low, medium flame for 5 minutes or until the wheat gets cooked entirely and becomes shiny.
+Stir it continuously while cooking; otherwise, it may stick to the vessel.
+Once it is cooked, add pureed apples and jaggery powder (if using).

 - Mix well.
-Cook it further for 3 more minutes with continuous stirring.
+Cook it further for three more minutes with continuous stirring.
 Switch off the flame when it becomes thick.
-The halwa becomes little thick after cooling down.
+The halwa becomes a little thick after cooling down.
 So switch off the flame accordingly.

 - For small babies, add more water and give this Halwa as a runny puree.
 Add formula or breastmilk to adjust consistency.